 Open the AmeriCorps website and you will be able to apply to our program.
 Remember to save each page as you go.
 At the end of the application, please remember to submit it to the United Way of Porter County program in Indiana.
 There is a menu on the left side that says "submit" in red letters.
 In the pull down menu, choose "educations" and in the state menu, choose "Indiana."
 Porter County will appear in the menu of programs; this is the program that you will submit your application for.
 When you have completed the application and submitted it to our program, please email Maddie Grimm, AmeriCorps Program Director, for verification and to set up an interview.

 Benefits of Service

 As an AmeriCorps member, you’ll gain new skills and experiences—and you’ll also find the tremendous satisfaction that comes from helping others.
 In addition, full-time members who complete their service earn a Segal AmeriCorps Education Award to pay for college, graduate school or to pay back qualified student loans.
 Members who serve part-time receive a partial award.
 AmeriCorps members also receive a modest living allowance during their term of service.
 Members ages 55+ can donate their education award to their children, grandchildren and foster children.
 Loan forbearance is also available to AmeriCorps members during their term of service.
 Childcare and health insurance benefits are available for full-time 1700 hour positions.

 Grievance procedures for sites and members may be viewed here.

-This material is based upon work supported by the Corporation for National and Community Service under AmeriCorps Grant No. 09ACHIN0010003.
+This material is based upon work supported by the Corporation for National and Community Service under AmeriCorps Grant No. 15AFHIN0010010.
 Opinions or points of view expressed in this document are those of the authors and do not necessarily reflect the official position of, or a position that is endorsed by, the Corporation or the AmeriCorps program.